ryandielhenn/nba-ml-models/doc/final_report.md

 ![Logistic Regression - ROC Curve](figures/logreg_roc.png)

 The ROC curve illustrates the trade-off between true positive rate and false positive rate.
 Logistic Regression achieves an AUC of 0.92, indicating excellent discriminatory power.
-The curve stays close to the top-left corner, showing that the model reliably distinguishes wins from losses across different thresholds.
+The curve stays close to the top-left corner, which is good because it shows that the model is reliably at distinguishing wins from losses across different thresholds.
 This aligns with the high accuracy, precision, recall, and F1-score observed during evaluation.

 **Figure 4 — Logistic Regression: Confusion Matrix**